Act I of X

 Every richer idea — numbers, letters, images — is built by stacking bits and agreeing what the stack means.

-Bit patterns and agreements
+Bytes and agreements

 One byte read three ways01000001As a number65unsigned 8-bit intAs a letterAASCII codepointAs a pixel25% gray (65/255)